ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

   - For most users, I suggest the well-regarded [Vim-Plug plugin](https://github.com/junegunn/vim-plug).
   The [Vim-Plug GitHub page](https://github.com/junegunn/vim-plug) contains everything you need to get started.

-  - If you *really* want to manage your plugins manually, use Vim/Neovim's built-in plugin management system.
+  - If you prefer to manage your plugins manually, without third-party tools, use Vim/Neovim's built-in plugin management system.
   The relevant documentation lives at `:help packages` but is unnecessarily complicated for a beginner's purposes.
   When getting started with the built-in plugin system, it is enough to perform the following:
   1. Create the folder `pack` inside your root Vim configuration folder (i.e. create `~/.vim/pack/` if using Vim and `~/.config/nvim/pack/` if using Neovim)